Skip to product information

 Suitable for chilled and room temperature sake : The cylindrical shape traps the aroma just right, bringing out the delicate aroma of ginjo sake.

-Versatile : Can also be used as a container for delicacies or small dessert cups, adding a clean and rhythmic touch to your dining table.
+Versatile : They can also be used as delicacies or small dessert cups, adding a clean and rhythmic touch to your dining table.

-Sharp ridges carve a rhythm into the quiet white world - this sake cup embodies the "tension of space" and "refined simplicity" that Masaru Okada pursues.
-Hold it in your palm and enjoy the dance of shadows created by the sake and light, and spend a quiet and blissful moment.
+Sharp ridges create a rhythm in a quiet white world—this sake cup embodies the "tension of white space" and "refined simplicity" that Okada Masaru pursues.
+Hold it in the palm of your hand, savor the dance of shadows created by the sake and light, and enjoy a moment of tranquil bliss.

 Biography